openapi-processor/openapi-processor-spring/docs/howto/global-array-mapping.md

 nav_order: 1
 ---

-# generatr: map openapi array (globally) to a java collection type
+# processor: map openapi array (globally) to a java collection type

 By default the OpenAPI `array` is mapped to a simple java array.
 It is possible to change that default mapping for example to `java.util.Collection` by adding a type mapping to the [`mapping.yaml`][docs-mapping].